lapawa/lapawa.github.io/_posts/2015-01-05-missing-icons-in-vmware-workstation-linux.markdown

 categories: vmware
 ---

-I'm using Xubuntu on several linux boxes and have seen missing icons in the VMware workstation GUI for several times now This is quite ugly and makes every task a guess.
+I'm using Xubuntu on several linux boxes and have seen missing icons in the VMware workstation GUI for several times now.
+This is annoying and makes every task a guess.
 ![Missing Icons Screenshot]({{ site.url }}/assets/vmware-workstation-missing-icons.jpg)

 The reason lies in a missing *index.theme* file as mentioned in this VMware community thread [[Missing index.theme]][vmwcom-index-theme].